EricGebhart/EricGebhart/README.md

-q<p><pre align="center">
+<p><pre align="center">
 <strong>Erica Lina /</strong> <a href="https://ericgebhart.github.io">Homepage</a> / <a href="https://tangobreath.github.io">Tango Home page</a> / <a href="https://github.com/ericgebhart">GitHub</a> / <a href="https://exercism.org/profiles/EricGebhart">Exercism</a> / <a href="https://short-edition.com/fr/auteur/ericag">Short Edition</a>
 </pre></p>

 A few things.

 - I am no longer Eric, I no longer identify with him.
 I leave his historic projects here for their value and history both in themselves and as a reflection of who Eric was.

 - I have moved to gitlab in order to no longer support github.
-You may find me at [My gitlab](https://gitlab.com/EricaLina).
+You may find me and my continuing efforts at [My gitlab](https://gitlab.com/EricaLina).

 - This github account is no longer actively used.
 I leave it here as a stake in time which still has valueable resources and history.